agraef/midizap/README.md

 The ~/.midizaprc file, if it exists, takes priority over /etc/midizaprc, so it becomes your personal `midizap` configuration.
 You can edit this file as you see fit, in order to customize existing or add your own application configurations for the MIDI controller that you have.
 (If you create any new entries which might be useful to other users of this program, please consider submitting them so that they can be included in future releases.)

-**NOTE:** The program re-reads the midizaprc file whenever it notices that the file has been changed, but in the current implementation it only checks when a MIDI message is sent with a different window focused from the previous message.
-Thus you can edit the file while the program keeps running, but you'll have to switch windows *and* operate the MIDI controller to have the changes take effect.
+**NOTE:** The program automatically reloads the midizaprc file whenever it notices that the file has been changed.
+Thus you can edit the file while the program keeps running, and have the changes take effect immediately without having to restart the program.
+When working on new translations, you may want to run the program in a terminal, and employ some or all of the debugging options explained below to see exactly how your translations are being processed.

 ## Basic Usage